meirochun/simple-atm-software/README.md

-# simple-atm-software
+# Simple ATM Software

-A simple ATM software in C#.
+It's just a simple ATM software in C#.
 Just for training.

+In Console.
+You can run it in any C# compiler.